 Shopping in Beijing

-There are endless options for good shopping in Beijing, whether one is on the prowl for high-end products or cheap market items.
+There are endless options for shopping in Beijing, whether one is on the prowl for high-end products or cheap market items.
 Large malls and department stores are dotted around the city, while markets are ever-popular attractions throughout Beijing’s suburbs.

 Wangfujing is arguably the most famous shopping street in Beijing, and expats are likely to find almost anything they’re looking for there, from international fashion brands to local Chinese trinkets and electronic goods.
-Other prominent shopping districts include Xidan Commercial Street and Sanlitun Village.
+Other prominent shopping districts include Xidan Commercial Street and Taikoo Li Sanlitun.

 Nightlife and entertainment in Beijing

-Expats with more cultured tastes can also enjoy traditional performances at places like the Beijing Opera as well as venues such as the Lao She Teahouse, which provides foreigners with an opportunity to enjoy traditional Chinese tea culture in a relaxed setting.
+Expats with cultured tastes can also enjoy traditional performances at places such as the Beijing Opera as well as venues like the Lao She Teahouse, which provides foreigners with an opportunity to enjoy traditional Chinese tea culture in a relaxed setting.

 Outdoor activities in Beijing

 Although the government occasionally issues warnings to limit the amount of time spent outside on days with high levels of air pollution, expats will have access to a variety of outdoor activities in Beijing.
 Hiking along the Great Wall is a popular pastime, with different sections offering distinct surroundings and a unique experience.

 Beijing also enjoys a selection of traditional leisure activities, often centred on the city’s parks, such as kite flying, mahjong and tai chi.
 There are parks all over the city, with some of the most popular including the Beihai Park’s ornamental gardens and lake, the vast lawns and rollercoaster at Chaoyang Park, as well as the Ditan Park’s old-world charm.